A computational study of low precision incomplete Cholesky factorization preconditioners for sparse linear least-squares problems: Numerical experiments

 In Figure~\ref{fig:stat96v2}, LSQR convergence curves are plotted for problems stat96v2 and rail2586.
 It is clear that the performance of the preconditioner computed using fp32 and fp64 arithmetic is comparable, while the curve when using the fp16 preconditioner is significantly delayed.

-So far, we have computed the matrix-vector products with $A$ and $A^T$ and applied the preconditioner using fp64 arithmetic, For the latter, we cast the low precision factor entries to double precision on-the-fly and carry out the operations in double precision.
+So far, we have computed the matrix-vector products with $A$ and $A^T$ and applied the preconditioner using fp64 arithmetic.
+For the latter, we cast the low precision factor entries to double precision on-the-fly and carry out the operations in double precision.
 In Table~\ref{T:mi35 three precisions}, we use lower precision for these operations (but still compute the stopping criteria using fp64 arithmetic).
-Comparing the fp32 results in Table~\ref{T:mi35 fpvar} with those in Table~\ref{T:mi35 three precisions}, we see that we can successfully use fp32 for computing and applying the preconditioner as well as for products with $A$ and $A^T$ (that is, we can use fp32 arithmetic throughout, even with a stopping tolerance of $10^{-15}$).
-If the factors are computed using fp16 then we can apply the preconditioner using fp16 but then use fp64 for the products with $A$ and $A^T$.
+Note that, applying the preconditioner in low precision will produce rounding errors (of order the low precision unit roundoff) that are different at each iteration, so that the application of the preconditioner is non-constant.
+Comparing the results in Table~\ref{T:mi35 fpvar} with those in Table~\ref{T:mi35 three precisions}, we see that we can successfully use fp32 for computing and applying the preconditioner as well as for products with $A$ and $A^T$ (that is, we can use fp32 arithmetic throughout).
+If the factors are computed using fp16 then we can apply the preconditioner using fp16 and then use fp32 for the products with $A$ and $A^T$.
 With the stopping tolerance $\delta = 10^{-5}$ this can be successful but more iterations may be required compared to applying the preconditioner using fp64.
 A more serious issue is that some problems (pilot\_ja and pilotnov) suffer breakdown, that is, an application of the preconditioner using fp16 arithmetic results in overflow and the computation terminates.
 Thus, although using fp16 for applying the preconditioner has the potential to reduce the cost, in practice checks must be made for possible breakdowns and, if this happens, entries must be perturbed or a switch made to applying the preconditioner in higher precision to ensure the software is robust.
 We again note that, in some instances, using reorthogonalization within LSQR can significantly reduce the iteration count.